rrishi0309/-Children-s-Steps-Pediatric-Hospital---AI-Powered-Appointment-Feedback-System/README.md

 Welcome to the official repository for the **Children’s Steps Pediatric Hospital AI Assistant**, a project built by **Rishi Ramesh** for the 2025 GenAI Hackathon at the University of Utah.

 This project showcases how to combine **Retool**, **LLM-powered assistants**, and **structured databases** to build an **intelligent, agentic healthcare assistant**.
-The AI system dynamically interacts with users, interprets their intent, and autonomously triggers database operations—bridging the gap between conversational AI and real-world action.
+The AI system dynamically interacts with users, interprets their intent, and autonomously triggers database operations, bridging the gap between conversational AI and real-world action.

 ---